 You can password protect folder contents using macOS and Disk Utility, a built-in utility on your Mac.
 First, make sure everything you want to password protect is in a folder on your Mac.
 This is a good time to consider how you want to save files; don't just dump everything into one large folder, use individual folders or sub-folders for better organization.

-Once you've settled on how you want your files stored, follow these steps to protect folders with a password on your Mac:
+Once you've settled on how you want your files stored, follow these steps to lock folders with a password on your Mac:

 - Open Disk Utility on your Mac